-Bruce Twining is psychotherapist on the staff of Christian Counselling Services, Toronto, Ontario, and a member of Bridlewood Presbyterian Church, Scarborough, Ontario.
+Bruce Twining is a counsellor on the staff of Christian Counselling Services, Toronto, Ontario, and a member of Bridlewood Presbyterian Church, Scarborough, Ontario.

 As a professor of psychology, Dr. Archibald Hart took off more than his jacket as he taught at Ontario Theological Seminary (OTS) in April on "Breaking Free."
 At timely intervals he quoted from psychological research.
 In very personal moments he openly shed tears of heart-felt longing for our growth in Christian thinking and freedom.
 He modelled personal sharing, encouraged creative habits and valued an openness to the Holy Spirit's renewal work of breaking us and transforming us into greater Christ-likeness (see his text, 2 Cor.
 3:18).
 As a Christian counsellor I felt affirmed and validated.
 Pastoral leaders and others under stress felt empathized with and given food to chew thoughtfully.